Where to begin:

 HOW-TO: click/tap the menu -> ‘Routes’ -> type in the search menu the name of your route.

-DETAILS: If there is no searched route in the library you can easily create your own custom one from the map or Strava rides.
-Alternatively, download the course GPS points from the event website, and upload to Rouvy using Route Editor.
+DETAILS: If there is no searched route in the library you can easily create your own custom one - download the course GPS points from the event website, and upload to Rouvy using Route Editor.

 map + Google StreetView